volodymyrhudyma/blog/content/blog/react-hooks-useref.md

 };
 ```

-Let's take a close look at the above example.
+Let's take a closer look at the above example.

-We have a component named **MyComponent**, which receives a **user** object from its parent component:
+We have a component called **MyComponent** that gets a **user** object from its parent:

 ```jsx
 const ParentComponent = () => {